joelermantraut/spotify-playlists-parser/README.md

 # Introduction
 This is an app that connects to a user Spotify library, and reads it to bring information and conclusions about it.

 Specifically, it responds to my way of music organization, where I have two folders called "Artists" and "Genres".
 In them I save, sorted, all the music
 I like or liked.
 Then, there are any numbers of playlists (main playlists), where I mix all my music, in the way I prefer it.

 So, its interesting for me to be sure that all songs in main playlists are in their respective folder.
 Otherwise, if I decide to delete a playlists, I would lose some of the not saved songs.
 In the same way, I would want to know how many of the music in folders, are used in main playlists.
 When running scan test, all this information is printed in terminal.

 Also, some functions were added to main script, for example to search a song appearances.

+# Setting Up
+1. First, install dependencies with requeriments.txt file:
+`pip install -r requirements.txt`
+2. After it, create a data folder, inside root folder.
+3. In "generation_scripts" folder, there are two script.
+Edit "credentials_file.py" to generate .credentials file.
+`python -m generation_scripts/credentials_file.py`
+`NOTE:`Run it from root folder, otherwise it will not work.
+4. Then, edit "playlists_dict_generator.py", adding your playlists.
+Run it from root folder, and a playlists.pkl file will be generated in data folder.

 # Usage
 Run following command to get usage help: